alfredholmes/CryptoBots/README.md

 	$ echo 'API = "your api key"' >> keys.py
 	$ echo 'SECRET' = "your secret key" >> keys.py

-For the FTX keys run

-	$ echo 'API = "your api key"' >> keys_ftx.py
-	$ echo 'SECRET' = "your secret key" >> keys_ftx.py

-and

-	$ echo 'SUBACCOUNT = "your subaccount name"' >> keys_ftx.py

-if you want to interact with a subaccount, or

-	$ echo 'SUBACCOUNT = None' >> keys_ftx.py

-if you wish to use the main FTX account.
-Once this is done run

-	$ python3 examples/ftx.py

-to get the live spot data for the account.

-### Advice for writing and running a BinanceBot bot
+### Design Advice

-1. Write programs that only run for a short amount of time, and then schedule running using the OS.
-This means that any errors are short lived.
+Write programs that only run for a short amount of time, and then schedule running using the OS.
+This means that any errors that occur only occur don't result in the bot not working at future time